section-engineering-education/engineering-education/content/articles/kotlin-flow-zip-operator/index.md

 Finally, when two flow collections are zipped by the Zip operator, both the network calls are made in parallel and the results of the two network calls are returned in a single callback once both the network calls are completed.
 Hence, both the results are returned each at a time.

 ### Conclusion
-In this tutorial, you learned how to use the Kotlin flow Zip operator to perform parallel network calls from an API.
-We have also learned how to use the Retrofit library to fetch the elephants from the API.
-You also used the Zip operator to fetch data from an API and returned the result in a single callback thereby improving the speed of remote access.
+In this tutorial, we learned how to use the Kotlin flow Zip operator to perform parallel network calls from an API.
+We also learned how to use the Retrofit library to fetch the elephants from the API.

+We also used the Zip operator to fetch data from an API and returned the result in a single callback, improving the speed of remote access.

-Happy Coding with Kotlin Flows!
+Happy coding with Kotlin Flows!

 ---
 Peer Review Contributions by: [Jethro Magaji](/engineering-education/authors/jethro-magaji/)